kotx/menhera/README.md

 The user can then paste the code into your application.

-## What's the catch?
-States can't be verified accurately.
-I've yet to think of a workaround for this.

 ## Can I use this project?
 Sure, it's licensed under the MIT license so do whatever the license allows.